bikle/rluck/svmspy/readme.txt

 I use the files in this dir to run SVM against SPY data which is collected at 5 minute intervals.

+The holding period for each position is 4 mkt hours.

 The main entry point is /pt/s/rluck/svmspy/loop_til_sat.bash